rosenbergmichael/react-redux-shoppingcart/README.md

 # ShopVint

-A simple e-commerce shopping cart type app.
+A simple e-commerce shopping cart app.
 Apologies in advance, but the products seen here are not actually for sale, I just built this app for fun!

 Built using React and Redux, styled using CSS